zhenya194/Teachertools/README.md

 # Description

-Teachertools is a library for Python.
+Teachertools is a library for Python that made for teachers.

 # Libraries